technology-toolbox/website/content/blog/jjameson/2009/10/08/hvremote-and-remote-administration-of-hyper-v-from-windows-7.md

 ---
-title: "HVRemote and Remote Administration of Hyper-V from Windows 7"
+title: HVRemote and Remote Administration of Hyper-V from Windows 7
 date: 2009-10-08T06:21:00-06:00
 excerpt:
   "Last Sunday, I rebuilt my desktop ( WOLVERINE ) with the RTM build of Windows